-If you're looking to go the classic and traditional route it doesn't get much better than the gold pocket watch.
-This is a classic gift because it is supposed to symbolize the time the person has spent working.
+If you’re looking to go the classic and traditional route, it doesn’t get much better than a gold pocket watch.
+This is a classic gift because it symbolizes the time the person has spent working.
 The passage of time is not only literal but figurative.
-If you don't want to go with the pocket watch, a standard watch or clock can also carry the same significance.
+If you don’t want to go with a pocket watch, then a standard watch or clock can also carry the same significance.

 - A plaque recognizing their years of service or any major accomplishment